-As the estimated annual mortality rate (0.2) is considered a minimum, it is unclear whether the level of human-caused mortality and serious injury exceeds the PBR (0.7).
-Assuming the single mortality occurred in a U. S. fishery, the estimated fishery mortality and serious injury exceeds 10% of the PBR (0.07) and, therefore, cannot be considered to be insignificant and approaching a zero mortality and serious injury rate.
+As the estimated annual mortality rate (0.4) is considered a minimum, it is unclear whether the level of humancaused mortality and serious injury exceeds the PBR (0.7).
+At least one of the mortalities occurred in a U. S. fishery; therefore, the estimated fishery mortality and serious injury rate exceeds 10% of the PBR (0.07).
+The rate cannot be considered insignificant and approaching zero.
 The humpback whale is listed as "endangered" under the Endangered Species Act, and therefore designated as "depleted" under the MMPA.
 As a result, the Western North Pacific humpback whale stock is classified as a strategic stock.
 Reliable population trend data and the status of this stock relative to its Optimum Sustainable Population size are currently unknown.
 Noise pollution from the U. S. Navy's Low Frequency Active sonar program and other anthropogenic sources (i.e., shipping) is a potential concern as to the health of this stock.